Burgestrand/V1.324/panels/README.md

 # Panels

-> **NOTE** as of current writing I have not yet assembled all panels in-place, so there's a chance
-> the drawings are incorrect.
-The deck fits well though.

 All panels where ordered in one go from [interglas.se](https://interglas.se/).
 They were unable to accommodate measurements finer than whole millimeters, so I needed to adjust the DXFs from the official repository.